m-wojnar/reinforced-lib/docs/source/index.rst

 .. image:: https://readthedocs.org/projects/reinforced-lib/badge/?version=latest
     :target: https://reinforced-lib.readthedocs.io/

 **Introducing Reinforced-lib:** a lightweight Python library for rapid development of RL solutions.
-This open-source framework prioritizes ease of use, provides comprehensive documentation, and offers both deep reinforcement learning (DRL) and classic non-neural agents.
-Built on `JAX <https://jax.readthedocs.io/en/latest/>`_, it facilitates exporting trained models to embedded devices, supporting research, and prototyping with RL algorithms while ensuring high-performance through functional implementation and access to JAX's JIT functionality.
+It is open-source, prioritizes ease of use, provides comprehensive documentation, and offers both deep reinforcement learning (DRL) and classic non-neural agents.
+Built on `JAX <https://jax.readthedocs.io/en/latest/>`_, it facilitates exporting trained models to embedded devices, and makes it great for research and prototyping with RL algorithms.
+Access to JAX's JIT functionality ensure high-performance results.

 Key components
 --------------

 Reinforced-lib facilitates seamless interaction between RL agents and the environment.
 Here are the key components within of the library, represented in the API as different modules.

 * **RLib** -- The core module which provides a simple and intuitive interface to manage agents, use extensions, and configure the logging system.
-Even if you're not an RL expert, *RLib* makes it easy to implement the agent-environment interaction loop.
+Even if you're not a reinforcement learning (RL) expert, *RLib* makes it easy to implement the agent-environment interaction loop.

-* **Agents** -- Choose from a variety of RL agents available in the Agents module.
+* **Agents** -- Choose from a variety of RL agents available in the *Agents* module.
 These agents are designed to be versatile and work with any environment.
 If needed, you can even create your own agents using our documented recipes.

 * **Extensions** -- Enhance agent observations with domain-specific knowledge by adding a suitable extension from the *Extensions* module.
 This module enables seamless agent switching and parameter tuning without extensive reconfiguration.